 I’ve always found Wittgenstein’s ideas horrible to credibly wield.
 There is no easy format to convey them.
 The method I have chosen is thinking problems and hypotheticals.
 I also included numerous illustrations.
 I wanted the book to be accessible by both a wide and a specialized readership.
-I wrote it during sabbatical, from June of 2015 through August of 2016.

 I also hope that Wittgenstein scholars are not turned off by the biographical thesis in Part I. Mentioning “autism” may not be what some want to hear.
 And the way I use this idea to demean the rest of the world’s thinking abilities probably won’t go over that well either.
 But I stand by what is written: this angle works better than just saying that Wittgenstein was a “genius.”
 It gives us a more descriptive picture.
 And it helps explain, I think, how we can all benefit from Wittgenstein’s particular gifts.

 Finally, I hope politics scholars will pay close attention to the chapters that concern framing and aspects.
 These people routinely misunderstand what a value judgment really is.
 If they could only see this behavior as a desire to force a picture onto a social context, they would no longer celebrate it as being something "good for democracy."
 And this would cause so much of the nefarious part of political discourse to cease.
 And silence would then become our treasure.